Last Updated on: 3rd September 2023, 05:39 pm

 - Leave them alone in a safe, dark, and quiet environment.

 When hermit crabs are outside their shells, they’re vulnerable.
-If they don’t feel safe, they’ll likely stay inside and refuse to transition between shells.
+They’ll likely refuse to transition between shells if they feel unsafe.

 How To Remove Calcium Deposits from Shells